larryboy95/wp-admin/README.md

 #### <a name="updates"></a> Updates

-Critical core updates automatically installed by WordPress itself **are disabled** because the web server does not have write access to its own codebase.
-We can update the core and plugins using WP-CLI, or by merging updated code to master.

 You can call the update script below using that same shortname: `wordpress-update clientsite` and pass it straight through to SSH (it becomes the variable $1):
 ```